1965

 -

 The dash had black crinkle paint on the steering wheel surround instead of chrome/aluminum.
+I think the reason for this change were rules associated with glare.

 The above changes started driving even more substantial differences in the wiring between USA and Euro models.